STILL RECOVERING FROM LYME

 • Feed a cycle of isolation and low mood

-For many patients beyond the most acute phase, gentle movement may support healing.
+For many patients beyond the most acute phase, gentle movement may support recovery.
 This does not mean pushing through symptoms.
 It means reintroducing activity thoughtfully and within limits.

 This may include: